 In order to make room for our powder room addition and laundry room expansion on the interior, we pushed the garage out (front) by about four feet or so.
 We carried the roof line across the new front porch through the existing garage.
 I have to admit, I was slightly afraid to cover the front porch because we received SO much natural light from those four windows.
-We did lose a little bit of direct sunlight, but we still get plenty of natural light (thank the Lord) and we LOVE having a front porch- so it turned out okay!
+We did lose a little bit of direct sunlight, but we still get plenty of natural light (thank the Lord) and we LOVE having a big front porch- so it turned out okay!

-My husband and his father decided almost on day 1 that we were going to do an additional garage.
+My husband and his father decided (almost on day 1) that we were going to add an additional garage.
 This was a pretty big cost and I just didn’t get it.
-Sure my husbands F-150 didnt reallyyyy fit in the existing garage, but I still didn’t get it.
-They were adamant that this was a large value increase and we were doing it.
-At first, it was going to be detached with a pull down attic space above.
-The inside is pretty roomy and can comfortably fit his truck, a lot of shelving, toy/bike storage, and there is a closet for all of his tools.
-We were wrapping up on the reno and had one of the final inspections when the inspector let us know that the new code in our county was that garages had to be attached to the main house by a roof line.
+Sure my husband’s F-150 didn’t technically fit in the existing garage, but I still didn’t get it.
+It was going to take up a huge chunk of our budget.
+They were adamant that this would be a large value increase to our property and we were going to do it.
+At first, it was going to be a detached garage with a pull down attic space above.
+The inside of the new garage is pretty roomy and can comfortably fit his truck, a lot of shelving, toy/bike storage, and there is a closet for all of his tools.
+We were wrapping up on the reno and had one of the final inspections when the inspector let us know that a recent change in the code in our county was that garages had to be attached to the main house by a roof.
 This really threw us for a loop.
-We were at the end of our project- and budget!!
+We were at the end of our project- and our budget!!
 Our contractor wasn’t aware of this code because he previously built a lot in another county where this code didn’t exist.

 We were pretty confused on the best way to go about this.
-We could have applied for a variance, but this could have taken months and also may not have been approved so we would have been back to the same place months later.
+We could have applied for a variance, but this could possibly have taken months.
+It also may or may not have ended up being approved…so we could have potentially been back to the same place months later.
 We talked about connecting it with a “garden/bench” area, or a trellis, or to the main front porch.
 None of these ideas really seemed to ‘work’.
-The architect drew a few sketches, but these also just felt out of place.
+The architect drew a few sketches, but they all felt out of place and unnatural.
 We finally went back to the architect with the idea of connecting the attic of the new garage with a breezeway to the landing of the main house (my office area).
 There was a huge closet in the office that we could easily demo and use this as the connecting space.
 Although this was WAY more than we wanted to spend (especially at this point in our reno) it ended up working out perfectly.

-In the back, we covered the existing patio area and added skylights.
+In the back, we covered the existing patio area overlooking the pool and added skylights.
 We also expanded the cover to the side area of the house so it could cover our grills!
 My husband wants to make this side area a screened in porch one day, but that is TBD.
-The Summers get SO hot in Georgia so we knew that we would use the pool a lot more if we had a functional covered space.
-I was also really nervous to close in this back patio seeing how we already lost some natural light from covering the front porch…I didn’t want to lose anymore covering the pack patio as well!
+The Summers get SO hot in Georgia, so we knew that we would use the pool a lot more if we had a functional covered space.
+I was also really nervous to close in this back patio seeing how we already lost some natural light from covering the front porch…I didn’t want to lose anymore light covering the pack patio as well!
 I finally convinced everyone to add skylights into the roof of the back patio (and might have shed a few tears!)
 I am so glad we did because not only do they look great, but they bring so much light into the patio area and our main living area.
-We still need to do railings on the part of the patio that overlooks the pool…I think a raised bar would be awesome here as it overlooks three fairways on the golf course- but I also don’t want to block the amazing view of anyone sitting on the patio with a bar.
+We still need to do railings on the part of the patio that overlooks the pool…I think a raised bar would be awesome here as it overlooks the golf course- but I also don’t want to block the amazing view of anyone sitting on the patio with a bar.
 Decisions, Decisions…